Who's Who in Admission

 828-684-6232 ext.
 106

 |James Garland '10

 828-684-6232 ext.
 162

 Prospective families will find that James Garland ’10 speaks from experience when he talks glowingly about Christ School.

-Ten years after his own graduation, Mr. Garland has returned as newly-named Assistant Director of Admission.
-He will be a dorm parent in Gardner House for the 2020-21 school year and an assistant JV basketball coach.
+Ten years after his own graduation, Mr. Garland returned as Assistant Director of Admission in 2010.
+He has also been a Dorm Parent in Gardner House and an assistant JV basketball coach.

 Mr. Garland is a former Headmaster's Cup winner who attended Christ School for four years.
 During that time, he was active in the Theater Department and played basketball.